 - 1 lbs chuck steak

-- 1/2 tsp fresh red chilli finely diced add more for more kick
+- ½ teaspoon fresh red chilli finely diced add more for more kick

-- 2 tbsp tamari or good quality soy sauce
+- 2 tablespoon tamari or good quality soy sauce

 - Add mixed salad greens, cucumber, and carrot to a large salad bowl.